Are You Driving Your Subscribers Crazy?

 Your Copy Isn’t Great

-The problem: 32% of survey respondents reported that they were often annoyed at the wordiness of emails.
+The problem: 32% of surveyed respondents report that they were often annoyed at the wordiness of emails.
 Long-worded emails are often boring and difficult to read.
 What’s worse is when long copy lacks substance.

 The solution: When it comes to email copy, less is often more.
 Make the copy work for your clients by extracting the most important points and crafting a concise message with only your best material.
+Email is not the most effective "point-of-sale" channel.
+It is an extremely effective, "alert and get people excited to learn more about your offer" channel.
 Save the essay for your landing page and rely on short sentences and visuals to draw your audience in to the email.
 With read times averaging under 10 seconds, time your copy before you hit send.

 Your Email Is Incorrectly Targeted

 The problem: Your perfectly personalized email is reaching the wrong person.
-20% of responders reported that they felt the data informing email marketers was incorrect, thus resulting in emails not targeted specifically for them.
+20% of responders report that they feel the emails were not targeted specifically for them.

 The solution: It’s impossible to know everything about your subscribers, but keeping their data as up-to-date as possible is key to retaining their loyalty.
 Email marketers should seize every opportunity to collect data from their consumers, whether it be surveys, feedback opportunities, or purchase tracking.
 The only thing worse than sending broad, non-personalized emails are sending emails that get it totally wrong, so be sure you are tailoring your messages for the right people at the right time.